FastReports/FastReport-Cloud-JS/docs/ExportsApi.md

 let opts = {
-  'skip': 0, // Number | number of files, that have to be skipped 'take': 10, // Number | number of files, that have to be returned 'searchPattern': "searchPattern_example" // String | };
+  'skip': 0, // Number | number of files, that have to be skipped 'take': 10, // Number | number of files, that have to be returned 'searchPattern': "searchPattern_example", // String | 'orderBy': new FastreportCloudSdk.FileSorting(), // FileSorting |
+  'desc': false, // Boolean |
+  'useRegex': false // Boolean |
+};
 apiInstance.exportsGetFilesList(id, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);